 Development cooperation, which had been suspended during the civil war, was resumed in 2014.
 The current development cooperation portfolio amounts to approximately 335 million euros and is spent on reconstruction, employment promotion and strengthening resilience.

 Furthermore, in the context of a strategy for multi‑dimensional crisis prevention, stabilisation and post‑conflict peacebuilding, the German Government is funding programmes to build a federal state structure and a federal police force, as well as to demobilise and reintegrate former al‑Shabaab fighters.
 It also supports local mediation and reconciliation processes, as well as efforts to control small arms.

-Germany is involved in the European Union’s civilian and military operations in the Horn of Africa as part of the EU’s Common Security and Defence Policy, and also participates in United Nations missions.
-In addition to seconding police officers to the United Nations Assistance Mission in Somalia (UNSOM), Germany is also combating piracy in the European Union-led naval force’s operation Atalanta and contributing to the European Union Capacity Building Mission in Somalia (EUCAP Somalia, formerly EUCAP NESTOR), which is intended to enhance Somali capabilities in the field of maritime security.
-The EU is also running a military training mission in Somalia (EUTM SOM).
+Finally, Germany participates in civilian and military EU and UN missions and operations.
+In addition to seconding police officers to the United Nations Assistance Mission in Somalia (UNSOM), Germany participates in the European Union’s counter‑piracy Operation Atalanta and contributes to the European Union Capacity Building Mission in Somalia (EUCAP Somalia), which is intended to enhance Somali capabilities in the field of maritime security.
+The EU also has a military training mission in Somalia (EUTM SOM).

 Economic relations are practically non‑existent due to the absence of the necessary structures.